Loops allow us to iterate over a sequence of items, facilitating

 conditional statement to dictate which elements should be bypassed.

-statement is executed, the loop
+Whenever the continue statement is executed, the loop

 foregoes the remaining lines in the current iteration and returns